 Vitamins are essential to good health, but you can get too much of a good thing.
-Many vitamins seem harmless in large doses, but they interact with medications or cause toxic side effects if you aren't careful.
+Many vitamins seem harmless in large doses, but they may interact with medications or cause toxic side effects if you aren't careful.

 Vitamin A, along with vitamins D, E and K, is one of the fat-soluble vitamins.
-You store the vitamin in fatty tissue, so it's easy to get an overload -- unlike water-soluble vitamins that are excreted every day.
+You store the vitamin in fatty tissue, so it's easy to get an overload — unlike water-soluble vitamins that are excreted every day.

-Along with symptoms such as nausea, dizziness and even coma and death, excessive vitamin A may cause swelling and fluid retention on the brain, known as cerebral edema or pseudotumor cerebri.
+Along with symptoms such as nausea, dizziness, and even coma and death, excessive vitamin A may cause swelling and fluid retention on the brain, known as cerebral edema or pseudotumor cerebri.
 The result can be headaches, fatigue and loss of appetite.

-Too Little B-1
+Too Little B1

-Those at greatest risk of experiencing swelling and other symptoms as a result of deficiency include those with diabetes, the elderly, people with compromised immunity -- such as HIV/AIDS -- or those who've undergone bariatric surgery.
+Those at greatest risk of experiencing swelling and other symptoms as a result of deficiency include those with diabetes, older people, people with compromised immunity — such as HIV/AIDS — or those who've undergone bariatric surgery.

-Deficiencies of Vitamin C
+Deficiency of Vitamin C

-Vitamin C, found in citrus fruits, strawberries and cantaloupe, is critical in the development of collagen -- a building block of most tissue.
+Vitamin C, found in citrus fruits, strawberries and cantaloupe, is critical in the development of collagen — a building block of most tissue.
 It also serves as an antioxidant, protecting you from free radicals present in pollution and chemicals that can harm your cells; free radicals also naturally form as you age.

 Consuming less than 10 milligrams per day for many weeks can lead to severe deficiency and scurvy, but this is extremely rare in modern times.
 Swelling as a result of vitamin C deficiency is often most apparent in the gums.

 Puffiness, swelling and edema are more likely to be caused by something other than vitamin intake.
-Sitting or standing for extended periods of time, some medications, menstruation and pregnancy, varicose veins, allergies, disease of the liver or kidneys, blood pressure extremes and exposure to extreme environmental situations -- such as heat or high altitude -- are possible causes.
+Sitting or standing for extended periods of time, some medications, menstruation and pregnancy, varicose veins, allergies, disease of the liver or kidneys, blood pressure extremes and exposure to extreme environmental situations — such as heat or high altitude — are possible causes.